ANSYS (NASDAQ:ANSS) Releases FY 2021 Earnings Guidance

+ANSYS (NASDAQ:ANSS) last released its quarterly earnings data on Tuesday, August 3rd.
+The software maker reported $1.85 EPS for the quarter, topping analysts’ consensus estimates of $1.56 by $0.29.
+The company had revenue of $452.55 million during the quarter, compared to the consensus estimate of $433.34 million.
+ANSYS had a net margin of 26.46% and a return on equity of 12.80%.
+The firm’s revenue for the quarter was up 16.1% compared to the same quarter last year.
+During the same period last year, the firm earned $1.55 EPS.
+As a group, equities research analysts expect that ANSYS will post 5.48 EPS for the current year.

-In other news, Director Barbara Vaughn Scherer sold 250 shares of ANSYS stock in a transaction that occurred on Tuesday, June 8th.
-The stock was sold at an average price of $330.00, for a total transaction of $82,500.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Alec D. Gallimore sold 625 shares of ANSYS stock in a transaction that occurred on Friday, July 9th.
-The stock was sold at an average price of $351.84, for a total value of $219,900.00.
+In other ANSYS news, Director Alec D. Gallimore sold 625 shares of the firm’s stock in a transaction dated Friday, July 9th.
+The shares were sold at an average price of $351.84, for a total value of $219,900.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Barbara Vaughn Scherer sold 750 shares of the firm’s stock in a transaction dated Friday, June 4th.
+The shares were sold at an average price of $338.40, for a total transaction of $253,800.00.
+Following the completion of the sale, the director now owns 12,344 shares of the company’s stock, valued at approximately $4,177,209.60.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 1,625 shares of company stock valued at $556,200.
+Insiders sold a total of 1,625 shares of company stock valued at $556,200 in the last 90 days.
 Corporate insiders own 0.63% of the company’s stock.

 ANSYS Company Profile